codelingo/docs/docs/getting-started.md

 ### Writing Custom Tenets

-Custom Tenets can be written from scratch directly in `.lingo` files using CodeLingo Query Language (CLQL).
+Custom Tenets can be written from scratch directly in `codelingo.yaml` files using CodeLingo Query Language (CLQL).
 CLQL relies on importing Lexicons, which provide a set of domain specific facts to work with.
 Here is an example of a custom Tenet that find all functions in a repository:

 ```
-# example of a Tenet written directly in a .lingo file
+# example of a Tenet written directly in a codelingo.yaml file
 tenets:
   - name: find-funcs
     flows: